-You may encounter the error when you type a query on Google’s search box and hit the search button.
+You may be asked to verify a Captcha when you type a query in Google’s search box and hit the search button.
 When you see the error screen, you are asked to solve the CAPTCHA (Completely Automated Public Turing test to tell computers and humans apart).

 Why does ‘Unusual traffic from your computer network’ appear?